 “Put people first, not money.”

-I have met some awesome people and mentors during my four years at PBA.
-First, I’d like to acknowledge Jennifer Fonseca in the Career Development office.
-Jennifer helped me turn what were a few shows here and there, into dozens of shows.
-She helped me turn a part-time job into what is now my full-time career.
-Jennifer was so generous with her time and treated me like family.
-She mentored me through weekly meetings and shared some brilliant ideas to help me grow as an entertainer.
+The staff in the Career Development office was so instrumental in my success.
+They helped me turn what were a few shows here and there into dozens of shows.
+Because of their help, I was able to turn a part-time job into what is now my full-time career.
+They were so generous with their time and treated me like family.
+I was mentored and was given some brilliant ideas to help me grow as an entertainer.

 Second, I want to acknowledge Dr. Timothy Ladd.
 Although Jennifer was the one with a lot of the great ideas, Dr. Ladd was the one who continuously encouraged me to follow my dreams.
 Dr. Ladd is a big believer of following your dreams and doing what you love, which is why I truly enjoyed visiting him in his office.
 Dr. Ladd was actually the person who told me to talk to Jennifer, so I wouldn’t be where I am today without Dr. Ladd.
 I really believe if everyone had a Tim and Jennifer in their life, the world would be an amazing place.